 The Research Library was founded in 1876 with the purchase of naturalist Charles Coxen's private book collection.
 The collection expanded from donations from many key figures in the natural sciences field in Brisbane.
 Through exchanging the museum's publications with other institutions and through gifts and purchases, it has since grown into a large and comprehensive collection representing the collections and research of Queensland Museum.

-The Library is located in the back-of-house collection space and welcomes external researchers by appointment, Monday to Friday 9:30am—4pm.
+The Library is located in the back-of-house collection space at Queensland Museum, South Bank and welcomes external researchers by appointment, Monday to Friday 9:30am—4pm.
 Please contact us with details of your research requirements to make an appointment.

 The Research Library is comprised of unique collections housed at each campus, featuring general monographs, rare books, and journal collections.
 Queensland Museum also houses several special collections.